 The international team of researchers analyzed 52 previous studies and found people who have abdominal aortic calcification (AAC) have a two to four times higher risk of a future cardiovascular event like a heart attack or stroke.
 According to this research, the risk of future cardiovascular events rises with the amount of calcium in the blood vessel wall.
 Also, the study showed people with AAC and chronic kidney disease were at even greater risk than those with AAC alone.

 Calcium can build up in the blood vessel wall and harden the arteries, blocking blood supply or causing the plaque in the artery to rupture, which is a leading cause of heart attacks and strokes.
-Factors contributing to arterial stiffening include poor diet, a sedentary lifestyle, smoking and genetics.
+Factors contributing to arterial stiffening include a poor diet, a sedentary lifestyle, smoking and genetics.

 Lead researcher and Associate Professor Josh Lewis from ECU’s School of Medical and Health Sciences says the findings offer important clues for cardiovascular health.
 He observed heart disease is often considered a “silent killer” because many people don’t know they have the early warning signs, such as abdominal or coronary artery calcification.